gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-12-differential-privacy.md

                 By default, all optimizers are made private. log_spent_budget_as (str, optional):
                 How to log and expose the spent budget value.
-                Although this callback already allows you to stop the training when enough privacy budget has been spent (see argument `stop_on_budget`), this keyword argument can be used in combination with an `EarlyStopping` callback, so that the latter may use this value to stop the training when enough budget has been spent. param_group_names (ty.List[str]):
+                An `EarlyStopping` callback may use this value to stop the training when enough budget has been spent. private_dataloader (bool, optional):
-                List of parameter group names you want to apply DP to.
-                This allows you to choose to apply DP only to specific parameter groups.
-                Of course, this will work only if the optimizer has named parameter groups.
-                If it doesn't, then this argument will be ignored and DP will be applied to all parameter groups. private_dataloader (bool, optional):
                 Whether to make the dataloader private.
 Defaults to False.
             **gsm_kwargs: